 Avoidance of situations that trigger obsessive thoughts

-Deep TMS delivers focused magnetic pulses deep into the brain's anterior cingulate cortex and medial prefrontal cortex — the regions where OCD's hyperactive circuits are stuck in a repetitive loop.
-By modulating activity in these areas, Deep TMS helps normalize the brain's error-detection and decision-making signals, reducing the intensity and frequency of obsessions and compulsions.
+MagVenture MagPro R30 TMS delivers focused magnetic pulses to the cortico-striato-thalamo-cortical (CSTC) circuits implicated in OCD — the same brain pathways where intrusive thoughts and compulsive rituals get stuck in a repetitive loop.
+By modulating activity along these circuits, repeated stimulation helps normalize the brain's error-detection and decision-making signals, reducing the intensity and frequency of obsessions and compulsions when paired with ERP therapy and medication.

-Repeated stimulation normalizes the overactive CSTC circuit, reducing the brain's false "danger" signals that drive intrusive thoughts and the urge to perform compulsive rituals.
+Repeated stimulation across a treatment course normalizes overactive CSTC circuit signaling, reducing the brain's false "danger" signals that drive intrusive thoughts and the urge to perform rituals.

-Deep TMS creates lasting neuroplastic changes that persist after treatment ends.
-Many patients report continued improvement in symptoms for months following their treatment course.
+Magnetic stimulation creates neuroplastic changes that often persist after treatment ends.
+Many patients report continued improvement in OCD symptoms for months following their course, especially when ERP and medication continue.

 Treatment-Resistant OCD

 Treatment-resistant OCD means your symptoms haven't adequately responded to first-line treatments — typically SSRIs (like fluoxetine or fluvoxamine) and Exposure and Response Prevention (ERP) therapy.
-If you've tried multiple medications, endured difficult side effects, and still struggle with intrusive thoughts and compulsions, Deep TMS offers a fundamentally different approach.
+If you've tried multiple medications, endured difficult side effects, and still struggle with intrusive thoughts and compulsions, adding MagVenture MagPro R30 TMS to your existing plan offers a fundamentally different angle on the same circuits.

 Your Treatment Journey

 We evaluate your OCD history, current treatments, and symptoms.
-We discuss how Deep TMS works for OCD specifically and verify your insurance coverage.
+We discuss how MagVenture MagPro R30 TMS fits into a comprehensive plan with ERP and medication, and verify your insurance coverage.

 29 sessions over 6 weeks.
 Each session is approximately 18-20 minutes.
 You may be asked to engage in brief provocation exercises to activate OCD circuits during treatment, enhancing effectiveness.